gregnordin/notes_to_self/Blender/notes-Blender.md

     - Have to make an `AnimateLayer` object for each of 3 layer types
     - Need to do the same for corresponding LED `AnimateAppearDisappear` objects
     - Then need to create `animate_layer()` function that orchestrates all of the timings
+    - Strange bug where eroded and edge layers are above correct location by half a layer.
+Can be fixed by manually creating them half a layer lower. **Need to figure out why this is happening and correct it.** **Fix by figuring out why bulk and channel layers are half layer lower than I expect, or by figuring out why edge and eroded layers are different?**

 ## Next: